Haitian Heritage Museum

 The Haitian Heritage Museum Miami is located in Miami, Florida and exhibits art, culture and heritage from Haiti.
 The Haitian Heritage Museum is a non-profit organization committed to preserving and showcasing Haitian culture and heritage through works of art, artifacts, music, films, and literature.
 It is a testament to Miami having one of the largest Haitian communities outside of Haiti.

 History

 It was founded in 2004 by Eveline Pierre and Serge Rodriguez. commemorating Haiti's Bicentennial.
 Haiti emancipated themselves with the leadership of Toussaint L'Ouverture and became the first independent black republic.

+Community Involvement

-The museum participated to Art Basel Miami 2012.
+The Haitian Heritage Museum participated to Art Basel Miami 2012.
 The museum also hosted several events in celebration of Haitian Heritage Month.